buddhamagnet/cv/README.md

 [Juhjar Singh](https://www.linkedin.com/in/jujhar/), Devops Practice Lead, The Economist.

-### OCT 2018 - FEB 2020: PLATFORM ENGINEER, THE ECONOMIST
+### MAY 2017 - OCT 2019: PLATFORM ENGINEER, THE ECONOMIST

 Built out several iterations of a distributed content platform at The Economist.
 Involved in all aspects of the project: